HPCBio/Data-Management/data-management.md

 2. the data in the process of analysis *or* the process of analysis itself; and
 3. the final results of the analysis (if nontrivial).

-Numbers one and three are fairly straightforward—you simply archive a copy of the data fresh from the source and then deposit a copy of the final results.
+Numbers one and three are fairly straightforward — you simply archive a copy of the data fresh from the source and then deposit a copy of the final results.
 Number two can be a bit trickier.
 This is the stage where you often see data overwritten as one goes down one false start after another (which is fine and